amlloren/Pharma-Spending-by-Countries/README.md

 | PC_GDP | USD_CAP | 0.67 |
 | PC_GDP | TIME | 0.61 |

-Since the correlation between the Health Spending per Capita vs Time produced the highest correlation, our team focused our efforts on this correlation when exploring the Top 10 and Bottom 10 health expenditure per country.
+Since the correlation between the Health Spending per Capita vs Time produced a high correlation compared to the other variables, our team focused our efforts on this correlation when exploring the Top 10 and Bottom 10 health expenditure per country.
 Additionally, working with the Health Expenditure per Capita standardized our data exploration to already incorporate the other factors such as population.

 ## Identifying Top 10 & Bottom Spenders (2005 - 2014)

 ### Top 10 Highest Spending Countries (Average Per Capita)

-This table ranks the top 10 highest spending countries by their average spending per capita in USD.
+This table ranks the top 10 highest spending countries by their average spending per capita in USD between the 2005 and 2014 year range.

 | Rank | Country Code | Country Name     | Average Spending Per Capita ($ USD) |
 |:----:|:------------:|:----------------:|:-----------------------------------:|